Azro1/chat-mate/README.md

 # ShopMate ✏️

-### DOM vanilla js app.
+### DOM vanilla js app

-Javascript todo app that helps you track, organise and manage your shopping list items
+javaScript todo app that helps you track, organise and manage your shopping list items